DGAC/inseca/components/inseca-live-wks/README.md

-Main component to manage a running INSECA system.
+Main component to manage a running INSECA system with a GUI.

 # Build configuration attributes